Japan’s

 was in tunnel.
 The village is the location 200 – 300 year old houses and other

-buildings from the samurai era pompous grass thatched roofs made in perhaps 2
+buildings from the samurai era pompous grass thatched roofs made in perhaps 2 ft thick mat of grass – very unusual.
+This village has a somewhat museum status and

-display, but later in the day in another village we visited, Ainokura,
+the buildings are a display, but later in the day in another village we

-the locals still live in and use buildings of the same ancient and unique
+visited, Ainokura, the locals still live in and use

-construction.
-Japan is reputed to be a
+buildings of the same ancient and unique construction.
+Japan is reputed to be a very expensive place,

-However, we are learning the how to navigate the restaurants and some
+the how to navigate the restaurants and some shops of the locals where it is

-back in the US.
-It isn’t real easy
+not extremely different from a typical city back in the US.
+It isn’t real easy though as away from the 5

-though as away from the 5 star hotels it’s not so easy to find someone who speaks
+star hotels it’s not so easy to find someone who speaks English, and around

-English, and around those hotels it’s quite expensive.
-Kanazawa Album(35)
+those hotels it’s quite expensive.
+Kanazawa

 October